-Turkish forces push deeper into Syria, with deaths rising
+Turkish forces advance in Syria as US troops come under fire

 “We will never stop this step.
 We will not stop no matter what anyone says,” he said in a speech Friday.

-Plumes of black smoke billowed Friday from the Syrian border town of Tal Abyad as Turkey continued bombarding the area in an offensive that was progressing “successfully as planned,” the Turkish Defense Ministry said.
+Plumes of black smoke billowed Friday from the Syrian border town of Tal Abyad as Turkey continued bombarding the area.
+The Turkish Defense Ministry said the operation was progressing successfully.

-NATO member Turkey considers the Syrian Kurdish fighters to be terrorists linked to a Kurdish insurgency inside Turkey and says the offensive is a counterterrorism operation necessary for its own national security.
+Turkey considers the Syrian Kurdish fighters to be terrorists linked to a Kurdish insurgency inside Turkey and says the offensive is a counterterrorism operation necessary for its own national security.

-Turkish troops and their allied Syrian opposition forces have advanced up to 8 kilometers (5 miles) into Syrian territory, Turkish Vice President Fuat Oktay told TRT World television.
-Turkey has said the military intends to move 30 kilometers (19 miles) into Syria and that its operation will last until all “terrorists are neutralized.”

 The Turkish Defense Ministry said four of its soldiers have been killed since Wednesday, with three wounded.
 Defense Minister Hulusi Akar said 342 “terrorists” — Ankara’s term for Syrian Kurdish militiamen — have been killed so far.
 The figure could not be independently verified.